-- Summer Sessions Enrollment in any or all Summer Sessions within the same calendar year will be considered one term. - Non-Standard Session Sessions that do not follow the traditional start and end dates for the semester. - Attempted Credit Any credit for which a grade of A, B, C, D, F, I, IP, P, W, X, Y, or Z is received. - Appeal "A process by which a student who is not meeting the institution's satisfactory academic progress standards petitions the institution for reconsideration of the student's eligibility for title IV, HEA program assistance." - Extenuating Circumstance Examples are: personal injury or illness, serious illness or death within the immediate family, or other circumstance beyond the reasonable control of the student. - Supporting Documentation Examples could include: an obituary notice, divorce decree, an accident report, or a letter from a physician, attorney, social services agency, etc. - Financial Aid Warning "A status assigned to a student who fails to make satisfactory academic progress at an institution that evaluates academic progress at the end of each payment period" (semester). - Financial Aid Probation "A status assigned by an institution to a student who fails to make satisfactory academic progress and who has appealed and has had eligibility for aid reinstated."
+- Summer Sessions Enrollment in any or all Summer Sessions within the same calendar year will be considered one term. - Non-Standard Session Sessions that do not follow the traditional start and end dates for the semester. - Attempted Credit Any credit for which a grade of A, B, C, D, F, I, IP, N, P, W, X, Y, or Z is received and courses not yet graded. - CGPA (Cumulative Grade Point Average) The MCCCD grading policy is published in the administrative regulations at 2.3.3.
+The CGPA does not include credits accepted in transfer. - Appeal "A process by which a student who is not meeting the institution's satisfactory academic progress standards petitions the institution for reconsideration of the student's eligibility for title IV, HEA program assistance." - Extenuating Circumstance Examples are: personal injury or illness, serious illness or death within the immediate family, or other circumstance beyond the reasonable control of the student. - Supporting Documentation Examples could include: an obituary notice, divorce decree, an accident report, or a letter from a physician, attorney, social services agency, etc. - Financial Aid Probation "A status assigned by an institution to a student who fails to make satisfactory academic progress and who has appealed and has had eligibility for aid reinstated."
 A student in this status "may not receive title IV, HEA program funds for the subsequent payment period unless the student makes satisfactory academic progress or the institution determines that the student met the requirements specified by the institution in the academic plan for the student." - Academic Plan A plan developed through the SAP Appeal Process which will lead a student to qualify for further title IV, HEA program funds. - Financial Aid Suspension The status assigned upon failing to meet the minimum SAP standards or the terms of a probationary status.
-Students in this status are not eligible to receive title IV, HEA assistance.
+Students in this status are not eligible to receive title IV, HEA assistance